benwhut/Web3MintTokenHTML/README.md

 3. the web pages MUST run on a web server!
 To run a simple local web server using Python, enter
 `python3 -m http.server`

-then load the web page on
+then load the web pages on
 `http://localhost:8000/`